 When negotiating your contract with a publisher, we recommend that you ask your publisher about their e-book policies.
-The “questions to ask publishers” below will help with this.
-If you’re not happy with their responses, you can ask that they insert the “contract clauses” suggested below into your contract.
+The “Questions to Ask Publishers” below will help with this.
+If you’re not happy with their responses, you can ask that they insert into your contract the “Contract Clauses” suggested below.

 If you’re still not satisfied with their policies and the terms of the contract haven’t been changed, you may want to consider a different publisher.
-Alternatively, you could also publish your book under an open access model, allowing everyone access.
+Alternatively, you could also publish your book under an open access model, giving everyone access for free.
 The OA Books Toolkit is a great resource to help you with this.
 You can also get in contact with us in the Library for advice on publishing.

 You can speak to our Research Support team or your Academic Liaison Librarian via our contact us page if you’re in any doubt about any of the answers you receive to these questions (or about the questions themselves).

 If you are unclear about, or are unhappy with, the publisher’s responses, ask them to insert the following clauses into your contract: https://academicebookinvestigation.org/

 A group of academic librarians, researchers, lecturers and students from across the UK have recently compiled an open letter asking the government to investigate the academic publishing industry over its e-book pricing and licensing practices.
 You can read and sign the open letter and find out more about the Campaign to Investigate the Academic E-book Market on their website.
 You can also follow the conversation on Twitter using #ebooksos.